SolarKnightsRacing/1_solaris/ADL/0007-Part-Naming-Schema.md

 ## Decision Outcome

-Chosen option: "{Part Number}-{Part Description}-{Part Version}", because it satifies the readability and uniqueness drivers and it is the only option right now.
+Chosen option: "{Part Number}-{Part Description}-{Part Version}", because it satisfies the readability and uniqueness drivers, and it is the only option right now.

 ### Consequences